-I. □ The contract was awarded to the lowest, responsible bidder after advertisement for sealed bids.
-The contract was awarded after a request for sealed bids was published in [newspaper] on [date]. [#] of sealed bids were received and opened.
+I. The contract was awarded to the lowest, responsible bidder after advertisement for sealed bids.
+The contract was awarded after a request for sealed bids was published in [ate].
+The sealed bids were publicly opened on [date]. [#] of sealed bids were received and opened.

-II. \Box The contractor was selected pursuant to a Request for Proposals.
+II.
+The contractor was selected pursuant to a Request for Proposals.